First new British nuclear plant in decades wins EU funding fight

 The Commission said British authorities had agreed to cut the subsidy by more than 1 billion pounds and that Britain's share of any windfall profits over the plant's lifetime would amount to billions of pounds.

-"This decision shows the European Commission agrees that this is a good deal for consumers and enables us now to proceed to the next stage," said British Energy Secretary Edward Davey, adding new nuclear plants would help reduce household bills.

-EDF said before it commits to the project it must still sign agreements with financial partners set to include China General Nuclear Corporation, China National Nuclear Corporation and French reactor builder Areva.

-Britain relies on nuclear power for around a fifth of its yearly electricity output but needs to replace aging reactors.
+Britain relies on nuclear power for around a fifth of its yearly electricity output but needs to replace ageing reactors.

 "Today’s announcement will be welcomed not only by those involved in the Hinkley Point C project but also by the many other companies that are looking to invest in nuclear energy in the UK and more broadly in Europe," said Jonathan Cobb, senior adviser at the World Nuclear Association.

-Analysts called it a boost for an industry in the doldrums since the 2011 Fukushima nuclear disaster in Japan and for France's state-controlled Areva, which will deliver two 1,600-megawatt EPR pressurized water reactors for the plant.
+Analysts called it a boost for an industry in the doldrums since the 2011 Fukushima nuclear disaster in Japan and for France's Areva, which will deliver two 1,600-megawatt EPR pressurised water reactors for the plant.

-"This decision bears witness to the competitiveness of Areva's EPR technology, its answer to the highest safety requirements and its ability to conquer export markets," French Economy Minister Emmanuel Macron said in a statement.

 Horizon Nuclear Power, a subsidiary of Japan's Hitachi Ltd which plans to build a nuclear plant at Wylfa in Wales, also welcomed the decision.
 That project will also face an EU review once terms are agreed with the British government.